Chris McKhool

-Biography
+Early life and education

-Chris McKhool was born in Ottawa and raised in a musical household.
-He began violin lessons at age 7, and studied classical violin under the tutelage of Joan Milkson of the National Arts Centre Orchestra from 1977 to 1985, as well as performing with the National Capital String Academy and teaching himself to play folk guitar.
-In 1985 he moved to Montreal to study at McGill University, obtaining a B.A. in psychology.
+Born in Ottawa, Ontario, to a Lebanese father and a Lebanese mother who was born in Egypt, (his family name originally pronounced “Makhoul” in Kfirmishki, Lebanon), McKhool began studying violin at age seven and studied classical violin under Joan Milkson of the National Arts Centre Orchestra from 1977 to 1985.
+He also performed with the National Capital String Academy and learned folk guitar independently, learning from friends and other musicians.
+He attended Fisher Park High School on Holland Avenue in Ottawa.
+In 1987 he moved to Montreal to study at McGill University, obtaining a B.A. in psychology.
 McKhool moved to Toronto in 1993, studying jazz at York University.